How to Become an Oregon School Counselor

 I’m a certified counselor from another state…

-The Oregon Department of Education do recognize school counseling certifications from other states.
+The Oregon Department of Education does recognize school counseling certifications from some other states.
+Licensed counselors from Idaho and Washington are always eligible to apply for reciprocity, and other applications will be considered on a case-by-case basis.
 You can learn more about the Oregon Reciprocal Teaching License here.

 FIND SCHOOLS